Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Invariant Sets

-The backward reachability algorithm as previously presented can be made more efficient if we know the preimage to be computed is a connected set.
-In this case, we can alter the backward reachability algorithm to only add neighbor polyhedra to the working set if they are neighbors of a polyhedron known to be in the preimage.
-When initialized within the connected preimage, this procedure restricts the polyhedra RPM has to enumerate, leading to a substantial reduction in the compute time.
+The backward reachability algorithm as previously presented can be made more efficient if RPM is restricted to only enumerated a connected backward reachable set.
+Knowing that the fixed point $\bx_{eq}$ must be in the ROA, initializing RPM at the fixed point, and then only enumerating a connected backward reachable set of the seed ROA can significantly reduce the computation time.
+In this case, we can alter the backward reachability algorithm to only add neighbor polyhedra to the working set if they are neighbors of a polyhedron known to be in the backward reachable set.

+The resulting set of states found by this procedure still converges to the equilibrium, but since we may not be computing the entire backward reachable set of the seed ROA, it may not be an invariant set.
+Next we consider sufficient conditions for this accelerated procedure to still produce an ROA which is an invariant set.

-It is known that the preimage of a connected set will also be connected if the function mapping between the input and output spaces is a homeomorphism. \begin{definition}[Homeomorphism] A function $f: \mathcal{X} \rightarrow \mathcal{Y}$ between two metric spaces is a homeomorphism if: \begin{itemize} \item $f$ is bijective \item $f$ is continuous \item $f^{-1}$ is continuous. \end{itemize} Furthermore, the composition of homeomorphisms is also a homeomorphism. \end{definition} Specific conditions for a PWA function to be homeomorphic were originally given in \cite{homeo1}, and restated in some useful ways in \cite{homeo2} and \cite{homeo3}. \begin{theorem}[Homeomorphic PWA Functions \cite{homeo2}] Assume affine maps $\mathbf{C}_k\bx + \mathbf{d}_k$ for regions $P_k \in \mathcal{P}$.
-Let $\mathbf{C}[r]$ denote the matrix consisting of the first $r$ rows and columns of $\mathbf{C}$.
+It is known that the backward reachable set of a connected set will also be connected if the function mapping between the input and output spaces is a homeomorphism. \begin{definition}[Homeomorphism] A function $f: \mathcal{X} \rightarrow \mathcal{Y}$ between two metric spaces is a homeomorphism if (i) $f$ is bijective, (ii) $f$ is continuous, (iii) $f^{-1}$ is continuous.
+Furthermore, the composition of homeomorphisms is also a homeomorphism. \end{definition} PWA homeomorphic conditions are given in \cite{homeo2}. \begin{theorem}[Homeomorphic PWA Functions \cite{homeo2}] For affine maps $\mathbf{C}_k\bx + \mathbf{d}_k$ of regions $P_k \in \mathcal{P}$, let $\mathbf{C}[r]$ denote the matrix consisting of the first $r$ rows and columns of $\mathbf{C}$.
 If for each $r = 1, \ldots, n$,

-where $\sigma_r \neq 0$ and sgn det() is the sign of the determinant, then the PWA function is a homeomorphism.
-That is, all minor determinants of a given order must have the same sign across all affine map matrices. \end{theorem} Note that all $\mathbf{C}_k$ nonsingular is a necessary condition ($\sigma_r \neq 0$).
+where $\sigma_r \neq 0$ and sgn det() is the sign of the determinant, then the PWA function is a homeomorphism. \end{theorem} Note that all $\mathbf{C}_k$ nonsingular is a necessary but insufficient condition.
 This theorem gives us a simple way to check whether a ReLU network is a homeomorphism once we have obtained the explicitly defined PWA function.

+Thus, if the ReLU network defining the dynamical system is a homeomorphism, then restricting RPM to enumerate a connected backward reachable set of the seed ROA results in no loss of generality and the set obtained remains invariant.
+In our examples we explore the effect of this accelerated procedure and show that it can lead to dramatic decreases in computation time.
+The computation time saved is roughly the ratio between the number of polyhedra in the connected backward reachable set and the number of polyhedra over the entire state domain $\mathcal{X}$.
+Depending on the definition of the state domain, this ratio can be quite extreme.